firebitsbr/SecureThemAll/README.md

 * Ensure that sh is symlinked to bash, not dash
 * If some commands don't work, change the timeout in the configuration file, depending on the system, the commands might take more time to execute.
+* If you have to interrupt the execution of the tool, make sure to delete the generated file LOCK_CHALS_INIT.

 ## Getting Started